claire-songbird/Debalanced-Deeper-Storage/README.md

 ## Donations

-It would be very highly appreciated!
+**Please, not to me**, send them to Keno-GH instead as "It would be very highly appreciated" by them.
 <a href='https://ko-fi.com/B0B61GNYP' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://i.imgur.com/3wF8CqO.png' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>